 Why is the main trail to Observation Point (Called East Rim) closed?

-The National Park Service site for Zion National Park has reported that a rock fall on the main trail is responsible for the closure and until it’s cleaned up, the main one won’t reopen.
+The National Park Service site for Zion National Park has reported that a rock fall on the main Observation Point trail is responsible for the closure and until it’s cleaned up, the main one won’t reopen.

 Considering how slow and in my opinion unreliable NPS is at getting stuff done quickly (this closure has been going on for months now with no definite date of reopening).
 It’s about an 8 mile hike from this main trail (there and back).

 I discovered this alternative trail while visiting Las Vegas in 2020 and planning another visit to Zion National Park.
 Before doing so, I checked the NPS site and saw this closure was publicized there.

-This first made me consider omitting visiting this spot and possibly revisiting Angel’s Landing, but thankfully, a Zion local told me about the alternative trail I could take to still see this beautiful spot, aka the alternative trail.
+This first made me consider omitting visiting this spot and possibly revisiting Angel’s Landing, or perhaps giving The Subway Trail a shot, but thankfully, a Zion local told me about the alternative trail I could take to still see this beautiful spot, aka the alternative trail.